Belarus brands BBC website “extremist”

 According to the information ministry, the website of BBC News Русская Служба (BBC News Russian), the BBC’s Russian-language division, has been placed on the ministry’s “extremist” list.
 However, instead of bbc.cоm/Russian, which is run by BBC News Russian, the updated list features the BBC’s international website bbc.com.

-Since 2020, Alaksandar Łukašenka has given at least interviews to Rosenberg, the Moscow-based Russia editor for BBC News.
+Since 2020, Alaksandar Łukašenka has given several interviews to Rosenberg, the Moscow-based Russia editor for BBC News.
 In November 2021, he had a long conversation with the Belarusian ruler in the Palace of Independence in Minsk, pressing him on the official results of the 2020 presidential election and authorities’ crackdown on protesters.

 In October 2024, on the sidelines of a BRICS summit in Russia’s Kazan, Łukašenka told Rosenberg that he was ready to consider pardon applications by his imprisoned opponents, including Maryja Kaleśnikava.
 In January 2025, Rosenberg engaged in a testy exchange with Łukašenka during a marathon post-election press conference. Łukašenka’s remarks were quoted extensively by Belarusian state media as well as his press office.